Spirit (franchise)

 Spirit is an American media franchise owned by DreamWorks Animation, which began with the 2002 animated film Spirit: Stallion of the Cimarron written by John Fusco from an idea by producer Jeffrey Katzenberg.
 The franchise follows the adventures of a Kiger Mustang stallion named Spirit and his same named descendants.
-The first film, Stallion of the Cimarron, received mixed reviews from critics and was nominated for the Academy Award for Best Animated Feature at the 75th Academy Awards.
+The first film, Stallion of the Cimarron, received positive reviews from critics and was nominated for the Academy Award for Best Animated Feature at the 75th Academy Awards.

 An animated television series, Spirit Riding Free, premiered on Netflix in 2017 and introduced new characters like Lucky Prescott, who became one of the franchise's main protagonists alongside Spirit.
 It spawned a short-form series titled Pony Tales, a spin-off series titled Riding Academy, and two television specials.

 The television series served as the basis for the 2021 film Spirit Untamed, which is a re-imagined version of the show Spirit Riding Free.